What it’s like to stay at Best Friends Animal Sanctuary

 What and where is Best Friends Animal Sanctuary?

-200 miles North East of Las Vegas, 300 miles South of Salt Lake City, 350 miles North of Phoenix, and 30 miles from Zion National Park, this national animal welfare organization and largest no-kill sanctuary in the US sits on 6 square miles of the spectacular red canyonland landscape of southern Utah, near the town of Kanab.
+200 miles North East of Las Vegas, 300 miles South of Salt Lake City, 350 miles North of Phoenix, and 40 miles from Zion National Park, this national animal welfare organization and largest no-kill sanctuary in the US sits on 6 square miles of the spectacular red canyonland landscape of southern Utah, near the town of Kanab.

-Mayim Bialik talks about Best Friends Animal Sanctuary and her new show
+Mayim Bialik talks about Best Friends Animal Sanctuary

 Best Friends is loved and supported by the likes of Charlize Theron, Mayim Bialik, Ellen DeGeneres, Moby, Bill Maher, Kelly Slater, The LA Kings, The NY Rangers, and many others.

-Check out the schedule
+Check out the Schedule

 Try to book all activities well in advance to create your dream stay.